 Double Joy was started in 1994 by Mary Hinde, who had been living and teaching in Kenya for the previous twenty years.

-On her retirement Mary decided she wanted to continue her life in Kenya and to find a way of continuing to serve the community in which she had enjoyed many happy years.
+On her retirement Mary decided she wanted to continue her life in Kenya and to serve the community in which she had enjoyed many happy years.

 In recent years the project has become a place of safety for other children needing protection too.

 Reception class: Some children arrive without any formal education.

 They may also be malnourished which is a common inhibitor of learning ability.